meshery/meshery/.github/ISSUE_TEMPLATE/models.md

 1. Prospose the appropriate relationship type, using one of the predefined set of relationship types or suggest a new relationship where an existing type does not fit.
 1. Create a Relationship Definition (yaml).
 1. Create a policy for evaluation of the relationship (rego).
+1. Gain insight and understanding by reviewing the provided example of a defined relationship in [Meshery Models](https://github.com/meshery/meshery/pull/9880/files).

 ### Instructions for Policies
 1. _Forthcoming_